Elsiewangui/phase-3-project/README.md

  -Prompts for customer ID, car ID, and sale date.

- -Validates the sale date format and checks if the customer and car exist.
+ -validates the sale date format and checks if the customer and car exist.(YEAR-MONTH-DATE)

- -If the car is sold, displays a warning message and exits.
+ -if the car is sold, displays a warning message and exits.

- -Creates a new Sale instance and updates the car's status to sold.
+ -creates a new Sale record and updates the car's status to sold on the cars table is_sold column.

- -Commits the transaction and confirms the sale.
+ -commits the transaction and confirms the sale.

 **view_all_sales()**